chuanfuyap/chuanfuyap.github.io/_posts/2021-xx-xx-metagenomics.md

 ---
 title: "Metagenomics Analysis Crash-Course"
 published: false
-description: "Brief crash course on metagenomics analysis (GWAS) with python and command line"
+description: "Things to do with metagenomics sequencing data"
 ---